tezos-reward-distributor-organization/tezos-reward-distributor/readme.md

 ### Linux Service

 It is possible to add tezos-reward-distributer as a Linux service.
 It can run in the background.
-In order to set up the service run following command:
+In order to set up the service with default configuration arguments, run the following command:

 ```
-sudo python3 service_add.py paymentaddress
+sudo python3 service_add.py
 ```

+Note: If you do not want to use the default arguments, append any arguments you wish to change after service_add.py.
+They will be appended to main.py call.

 It will create a service file and use it to enable the service.
 Once enabled use following commands to start/stop the service.